Primetalk/typed-ontology/README.md

 Separation of data structure (schema) from actual data storage allows us to easily use alternative data representations.
 For example, we may represent our data directly as json (see `typed-ontology-json` subproject).

+## Applications

+### Missing/Partial/errorneous data representation

+Sometimes we have to deal with data that does not fit strict schema.
+For instance, some fields might be missing, or there could have been an error during parsing, or we simply don't have information for those fields yet.

+### Event representation

+Sometimes we want to derive new generic entities for existing entities.
+For instance, we might want to work with events (created/updated/deleted) for some entities.
+And we'd rather not repeat our definition of event for all entities.
+In `updated` event we might only keep information about the fields that were actually changed.

+### Form conversion

+We may have the same information represented in different formats.
+And we'd rather keep core schema definition in a central place.
+We should be able to represent conversion mapping using individual format definitions.